cp-algorithms/cp-algorithms/src/combinatorics/catalan-numbers.md

----
-title: Catalan Numbers and its Applications
-hide:
-  - navigation
----
 # Catalan Numbers
 Catalan numbers is a number sequence, which is found useful in a number of combinatorial problems, often involving recursively-defined objects.